d3x0r/JSON6/README.md

 ### Summary of Changes from JSON5

   - Keyword undefined
-  - Objects/Strings back-tick quoted strings (no template support, just quotes)
+  - Objects/Strings back-tick quoted strings (no template support, just quotes); Object key names can be unquoted.
   - Strings - generous multiline string definition
-  - Numbers - underscore digit separation in numbers
+  - Numbers - underscore digit separation in numbers, octal and binary formats
   - Arrays - empty members
-  - Streaming object interface.
+  - Streaming reader interface
+  - Twice the speed

 ### Objects

-- Object keys can be unquoted if they do not have ':' or whitespace.
+- Object keys can be unquoted if they do not have ':', ']', '[', '{', '}', ',', any quote or whitespace.

   *(TODO: Unicode characters and escape sequences aren’t yet supported in this implementation.
 May be implemented?)*

 - Object keys can be single-quoted, (**JSON6**) or back-tick quoted.

-- Object keys can be back-tick (` `) ([grave accent](https://en.wikipedia.org/wiki/Grave_accent)) -quoted.
+- Object keys can be back-tick (`\``) ([grave accent](https://en.wikipedia.org/wiki/Grave_accent)) -quoted.

 - Objects can have trailing commas.